JiawenChenn/STimage-1K4M/README.md

 ## Acknowledgement
 The fine-tuning and evaluation codes borrows heavily from [CLIP](https://github.com/openai/CLIP/issues/83) and [PLIP](https://github.com/PathologyFoundation/plip/).

+## Citation
+The bibtex will be posted soon.

 ## License

 All code is licensed under the MIT License - see the LICENSE.md file for details.